|THE SACRAMENT OF

 Perhaps we should not try to distinguish too precisely, for we are dealing with a single rite in

-to be noted however, that the final ceremony, the imposition of the hands or the anointing,
+is to be noted however, that the final ceremony, the imposition of the hands or the

-was normally reserved to the Bishop, and that by this rite the Christian was said to be
+anointing, was normally reserved to the Bishop, and that by this rite the Christian was said

-completed, "perfected", by the gift of the Holy Spirit.
-By the 5th century Innocent I, recalling
+to be completed, "perfected", by the gift of the Holy Spirit.
+By the 5th century Innocent I,

-that this completion of Baptism was reserved to Bishops. clearly distinguished the rite of the
+recalling that this completion of Baptism was reserved to Bishops. clearly distinguished the

 The doctrine was made definite at the Council of Lyons in 1284.